Vietnam.vn - Nền tảng quảng bá Việt Nam

 RMIT University hosts the "Empower HERpreneurship" event to promote gender equality in entrepreneurship and celebrate the achievements of female business leaders.

-According to a 2022 report by the Vietnam Federation of Commerce and Industry, the proportion of women-owned businesses in Vietnam is 22%, on par with developed countries such as Sweden, Singapore and France.
+According to a 2022 report by the Vietnam Federation of Commerce and Industry, the proportion of businesses owned by women in Vietnam is 22%, on par with developed countries such as Sweden, Singapore and France.
 However, the global pandemic has hindered progress on gender equality.
-The World Economic Forum's Global Gender Gap Report 2021 found that the time it takes to close the gender gap has increased by 36 years (to 135.6 years) in just 12 months due to Covid-19.
+The World Economic Forum’s Global Gender Gap Report 2021 found that the time it takes to close the gender gap has increased by 36 years (to 135.6 years) in just 12 months due to Covid-19.

 Speakers and representatives of the Empowering HERpreneurship event organizers.
 Photo: RMIT Vietnam